On the representation-free formalism in quantum mechanics

-It was suggested \cite{gie} to adopt the rule that in the expressions like $\langle u|O|v\rangle$ the operator acts only to the right.
-But this doesn't help in the case of matrix elements like $\bigl(\langle u|O\bigr)\bigl(O'|v\rangle\bigr)$.
-Also, in the case of the $\bigl(\langle u|O\bigr)|v\rangle$ type expressions, such a rule is inconvenient since then it is necessary to replace these expressions every time with the complex conjugated ones.
+It was suggested \cite{gie} to adopt the rule that in expressions like $\langle u|O|v\rangle$, the operator acts only to the right.
+However, this rule does not extend to matrix elements such as $\bigl(\langle u|O\bigr)\bigl(O'|v\rangle\bigr)$.
+Furthermore, for expressions of the $\bigl(\langle u|O\bigr)|v\rangle$ type, this rule is inconvenient, as it requires replacing them with their complex conjugate each time one encounters them.